So, you’ve got yourself an online team. Congratulations! You’re ready to go places.

 Minutes/notes/actions in planning tools should be made within 24 hours after a meeting.
 This makes sure you can remember what was agreed and it allows for the most time to actually take action.
 Use a recording if you have online meetings to check what needs to be done.
 You could also get your VA to make the minutes using the recording and to plan actions in your planning tool.

-What if this all stresses you out?
+what if this all stresses you out?

-International team support
+global team support

 Want support in your new role?
 Get in touch and we’ll discuss how I could support you and your team.Book discovery call